RVCK-Project/rvck/Documentation/arch/riscv/hwprobe.rst

        ratified in commit 49f49c842ff9 ("Update to Rafified state") of riscv-zabha.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZICBOP`: The Zicbop extension is supported, as ratified in commit 3dd606f ("Create cmobase-v1.0.pdf") of riscv-CMOs.

 * :c:macro:`RISCV_HWPROBE_KEY_CPUPERF_0`: A bitmask that contains performance information about the selected set of processors.
 * :c:macro:`RISCV_HWPROBE_KEY_CPUPERF_0`: Deprecated.
 Returns similar values to